 What steps do I take after a distracted driving-related accident?

-After any type of auto accident, your first concern is your safety and obtaining medical treatment.
-Always get a medical evaluation after any accident.
-This protects your health, as well as your legal interests.
+After an auto accident, your first concern is your safety and obtaining medical treatment.
+Always get a medical evaluation after an accident.
+Doing so protects your health, as well as your legal interests.

-If possible, take photos and/or video with your phone of the accident scene, the positioning of the cars, a wide angle shot that identifies the location, and the damage to both cars.
-If anyone stopped at the scene to render aid, ask if she saw the accident and if so, ask if you can contact her for a statement later if need be for your claim or lawsuit.
+Try to take photos and video of the accident scene, the positioning of the cars, a wide-angle shot that identifies the location, and the damage to both vehicles.
+If anyone stopped at the scene to render aid, ask if they saw the accident and if so, ask if you can contact them for a statement later if need be for your claim or lawsuit.